gustav-mb/PRDAT-assignments/Assignment 7/README.md

 > **Answer:** See files **ex3.out** and **ex5.out**
 >
-> The block is visible in the generated code for `ex5.c` in form of a new scope for the block variables (See bytecode instruction comments).
+> The block is visible in the generated code for `ex5.c` in form of a new scope for the block variables (See bytecode instruction comments) i.e., the local variable r in the block has offset 2 from the basepointer (treated as a third variable besides n and "global" r).

 Compile output: